Money Helper

 • your assets (such as savings and investments).

-Find out more about long-term care options in our guide How to fund your long-term care – a beginner’s guide
+Find out more about long-term care options in our Beginner’s guide to paying for long-term care

 How your pension pot is assessed